Cisco-Talos/CASC/README.md

  -  IDA Pro’s Plug-in Menu (Edit -> Plugins -> ClamAV Signature Creator
  -  Press ` (backtik)

-Once the plug-in is open you will be able to view past created sub signatures saved in the IDB, add new misc ClamAV sub signatures, and add sub signatures generated from disassembly selected in the IDB.
+Once the plug-in is opened you will be able to view sub signatures created in the past and saved in the IDB, add new misc ClamAV sub signatures, and add sub signatures generated from disassembly selected in the IDB.

 Creating Sub Signatures
 =======================
-Sub signatures can be either created from disassembly viewable from within IDA Pro or manually entering/creating a valid ClamAV sub signature.
+Sub signatures can either be created from disassembly viewable from within IDA Pro or manually from entering/creating a valid ClamAV sub signature.

 Insert Misc.
 Sub Signature
 --------------------------